kach/jigsaw/README.txt

 https://github.com/TurnkeyTyranny/laser-gcode-exporter-inkscape-plugin

 to generate gcode.
-You might have to set the "fill" to transparent manually, because for whatever reason Inkscape doesn't see the directive in the SVG...
+You might have to set the "fill" to transparent manually, because for whatever reason Inkscape doesn't see the directive in the SVG.

+You can find sample output in this repository, as well as some pictures of my successful and unsuccessful attempts to actually manufacture a physical puzzle.

-You can find sample output and a picture of an early prototype in this repository.
-Sadly, the laser didn't cut quite all the way through, so I had to use an X-ACTO knife to separate the pieces.
+A note on materials: in my experience, wood tends to char and splinter when laser cut, making it unsuitable for puzzle pieces.
+Fiberboard works better, with the caveat that if the laser cutter doesn't penetrate all the way through, you may need to use an X-ACTO knife to separate the pieces.

 Enjoy!